sarah-antillia/Tiled-ImageMask-Dataset-Follicular-Cell/README.md

 </pre>

-For example, an image and mask files can be split into four 512x512 tiles respectively as shown below:<br>
+For example, an image and mask files can be split into four tiles of 512x512 pixels respectively as shown below:<br>
 <hr>
 <table>
 <tr>